Iditarod Sled Dog Race

-The Iditarod Trail Sled Dog Race is one of Alaska’s iconic winter events, and the excitement traditionally starts in Anchorage on the first Saturday of March each year.
-The race start is set for Anchorage on March 2, 2024 — marking the 52nd anniversary of the "Last Great Race."
+The Iditarod Trail Sled Dog Race is one of Alaska’s most iconic winter events, kicking off in Anchorage on the first Saturday of March each year.
+In 2025, the race begins on March 1, marking the 53rd anniversary of the "Last Great Race" and the 100th anniversary of the historic Serum Run—the lifesaving dogsled relay that inspired the Iditarod.

 5 Great Iditarod Trip Ideas